Best SQE Prep Courses 2026: BPP, BARBRI, ULaw & Kaplan Compared

-Updated April 2026 · Independent - no affiliate payments
+Updated April 2026 · Independently run

 Quick verdict: which course for which candidate?